demonguy/pGerrit/README.md

 ## Features
 * 🍰 **Clear design:** Every REST API endpoint is a class.
 Every entity of the endpoint is an object
 * 🚀 **Easy of use** You can access the state of entity by access the property of the object
-* ⚙️ **** Adapted for PyCharm's auto-completion.
+* ⚙️ **PyCharm Autocomplete Support** Adapted for PyCharm's auto-completion.
 Next step we will support response autocomplete

 ## Quickstart